-The Will to Adorn celebrates individual expression and creativity, but it focuses on the details of social dressing and the conventions that define what it means to be "well dressed" or appropriately attired in different communities.
+The Will to Adorn celebrates individual expression and creativity, but it focuses on the details of social dressing and the conventions that define what it means to be well dressed or appropriately attired in different communities.

 The Will to Adorn is documenting the experiences of “artisans of style,” people such as milliners, hairdressers, and tailors, who use their creativity and specialized skills to meet the distinct tastes and cultural aesthetics of their clients.
-It is also identifying and interviewing “exemplars of style,” people who capture the essence of their community’s shared ideals regarding hair, apparel, accessories, and body art.
+It is also identifying and interviewing “exemplars of style,” who capture the essence of their community’s shared ideals regarding hair, apparel, accessories, and body art.
 And finally, it is recording the language and discourses related to dress and adornment in African American communities.